mv2a/PircBot/README.md

 # Contributing

-This project is available on [GitHub](https://github.com/davidlazar/PircBot) and [Bitbucket](https://bitbucket.org/davidlazar/pircbot/).
+This project is available on [GitHub](https://github.com/mv2a/PircBot).
 You may contribute changes using either.

-Please report bugs and feature requests using the [GitHub issue tracker](https://github.com/davidlazar/PircBot/issues).
+Please report bugs and feature requests using the [GitHub issue tracker](https://github.com/mv2a/PircBot/issues).